-Smartcard IC M7793 A12.
+Smartcard IC M7794 A12.

-Depending on the blocking configuration a M7793 product can have different user available memory sizes (NVM and XRAM) and can come with or without individual accessible cryptographic co-processor Crypto@2304T.
-For example a product with the Mnumber M7793 in the field can come in one project with the fully available SOLID FLASHTM or in another project with equal or any other SOLID FLASHTM size below the physical implementation size, depending on the user requirements.
-And more, the user is free to choose, whether he needs the asymmetric co-processor Crypto2304T, or not.
+Depending on the blocking configuration a M7794 product can have different user available memory sizes and can come with or without individual accessible cryptographic co-processors.

+For example a product with the M-number M7794 in the field can come in one project with the fully available Solid FlashTM or in another project with equal or any other Solid Flash-size below the physical implementation size, depending on the user requirements.
+And more, the user is free to choice prior to production, whether he needs the symmetric co-processor SCP, or the asymmetric co-processor Crypto2304T, or both, or none of them.
 In addition, the user is also free to choice whether the TOE comes with a free combination of delivered cryptographic libraries or without any.

 Туре Name Version number / patch

-Hardware M7793 A12 Development code A12
+Hardware M7794 A12 Development code A12

-Firmware Flash Loader 3.92.009

-Flash Loader patch 3.93.003

-RMS 7790b0118

-SAM 25b01

-Overall patch version (includes patches for SAM and RMS) 7032

-STS 77.05.0d.06

-STS patch 7206
+Firmware FW Identifier including RMS, STS, FL, SAM and Mifare 77.017.12.0

-Software RSA crypto library (optional) RSA2048 v1.02.010
+Software RSA crypto library RSA2048 v1.02.013

-RSA4096 v1.02.010
+(optional) RSA4096 v1.02.013

-EC library (optional) EC v1.02.010
+EC library (optional)

-Toolbox (optional) Toolbox v1.02.010
+Toolbox (optional) Toolbox v1.02.013